hwawoon/xiaoxiao/README.md

 Laravel Framework 4.1 Example Website,Using bootstrap3.1 template.

-it includes:
+it includes

-1)user login
+- user login
-2)publish article(using title & image)
+- publish article(using title & image)
-3)upload user avatar using jcrop javascript plugins 4)display comment tree and so on
+- upload user avatar using jcrop javascript plugins
+- display comment tree

+and so on

+###Demo
 you can visit http://www.gaoxiaowa.com

 if you have any question, please mail to kimhwawoon@gmail.com